decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 ```
 {% endraw %}

-> Note: The transition component doesn't make the box rotate, it just sets the way it rotates whenever the value of the entity's rotation changes, usually as the result of an event.
+> Note: The transition doesn't make the box rotate, it just sets the way it rotates whenever the value of the entity's rotation changes, usually as the result of an event.

-The transition component can be added to affect the following properties of an entity:
+The transition can be added to affect the following properties of an entity:

 * position
 * rotation
 * scale
 * color
+* lookAt

 Note that the transition for each of these properties is configured separately.